mmastrapasqua7/university/Sistemi operativi/1_Scheduling_and_Memory_Virtualization.md

 - **external fragmentation**: since we have page tables of arbitrary size and no more fixed-size page tables, finding free space for them is difficult.

-- sparsely-used memory waste pable table space
+- sparsely-used memory waste page table space

 ### Multi-level Page Tables (Page Directory Tables)